nodeschool/organizers/README.md

 Notes about the chapter JSON files:

 * `"country"` should be [an ISO-3166 2-letter country code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
-* `"region"` should match an existing region found on http://nodeschool.io/chapters.html if possible
+* `"region"` should match an existing region found on http://nodeschool.io/chapters.html if possible, or a new one if your chapter doesn't fit in any of the existing regions
 * Leave fields off the file or leave them blank if you don't have a website, twitter, etc.
+* Feel free to add new fields, looking at what other chapter JSON files are doing to create as much consistency as possible

 That's all the mandatory steps.
 Here are some optional steps: